Platform: PC and Mobile#

 Gameplay Systems Programming and Loading Dynamic Server Content#

-I used my existing experience pulling live server data into unity to create a prototype that would load geolocations and ingame event metadata into the game.
-We also scraped websites like the environmental voter scorecard and dynamically pulled information into the game from live-updated data for easy visualization and use in gameplay.
+I used my existing experience with live service architectures in Unity to create a prototype that would load geolocations and ingame event metadata into the game.
+We also scraped websites like the Environmental Voter Scorecard and dynamically pulled live information into the game for easy visualization and use in gameplay.

 We worked down to the wire to make sure that our gameplay experience was as ready for pitch time as possible.
 I was the sole QA specialist and maintainer of the game code, and I was working with the team to find and fix bugs at a rapid pace into the final hours.
-I was proud of myself for how well I handled this situation under pressure.
+I was proud of myself for how well I handled this situation under pressure- I have never worked this fast before!

 OTHER TASKS:#